anslan/BGE_biomonitoring_wf/docs/2prep_water.rst

 Sylphium dual filters
 ---------------------

-Herein processes follow lab SOP for the 'Detection of Non-Indigenous Marine Species from Port Water Samples' within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project.
+Herein processes follow lab SOP for the 'Detection of Non-Indigenous Marine Species from Port Water Samples' (Chaves et al., 2025b) within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project.
-This is mirror for the workflow hosted in `WorkflowHub <https://workflowhub.eu/sops/11?version=1>`_ *(which hosts the downloadable PDF).*
+This is mirror for the workflow hosted in `WorkflowHub <https://doi.org/10.48546/workflowhub.sop.11.2>`_ *(which hosts the downloadable PDF).*

 |sylphium_filter|